Josh Naylor Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.11).
+- The Royals have a 5.23 team ERA that ranks 28th among all league pitching staffs.

-- The Royals rank 18th in baseball in home runs given up (91 total, 1.2 per game).
+- The Royals rank 18th in baseball in home runs allowed (94 total, 1.2 per game).

-- Cox will make his first start of the season for the Royals.

-- The 26-year-old lefty has appeared in relief six times this season.

 © 2023 Data Skrive.
 All rights reserved.